 It is non-political, not-for-profit, member-based ‘umbrella’ organization bringing together stakeholder groups from marine, maritime heritage, tourism, corporate and community sectors.
 All of which share a commitment to fostering greater recognition of, and knowledge about, Melbourne’s rich maritime heritage and maritime industry sector.
-It has a Board and a series of Special Interest Groups including but not limited to Skills/Education/Career, Heritage, Museum, and Industry.
+It has a Board and a series of Special Advisory Groups including but not limited to Skills/Education/Career, Heritage, Museum, and Industry.

 MMHN Board Members

 Jackie Watts is the inaugural Chair of the Melbourne Maritime Heritage Network Board.
 She holds a Doctorate in Education (RMIT), postgraduate qualifications in Teaching & Librarianship (University of Melbourne) and a Bachelor of Arts (La Trobe University).
 Her areas of professional expertise include secondary & tertiary education, librarianship, research, vocational education and training (VET) professional development, commerce and community activism.

 Jackie has experience in both the non-profit & for-profit sectors, on and off-shore.
 Jackie was elected to Melbourne City Council 8 years ago and in 2012 became the first Chair of the Knowledge City Portfolio.
 She is also Deputy Chair of the People City Portfolio holding these positions until leaving Council in 2020.
 These portfolios represented the most significant economic and socially progressive areas of work on Council.
 Jackie also represented Council with the Bay Municipalities Association of Victoria and is currently a Board member of Offshore and Specialist Ships Australia(OSSA).
 Jackie is a staunch advocate for greater transparency, electoral reform, heritage preservation, gender equity, genuine community engagement and genuine representative democracy at all levels of government.
 She has a keen and abiding interest in heritage recognition, preservation and celebration, and in particular, maritime heritage